Bigg Boss 13 Is Disappointing & Irritating; Contestants Seem Desperate For Footage!

 @being_omega: Jab bhi tu raste p jayegi accident karwayegi. #AmeeshaPatel .
 Wdf was that.
 Eliminate him for those lyrics only. #AbuMalik @BiggBoss. - (sic)

-Well, this is just first episode, we hope the upcoming episodes will be interesting.
+Well, this is just the first episode, we hope the upcoming ones will be interesting.

 Most Read: Netizens Mercilessly Troll Salman Khan's Bigg Boss 13; Hilarious Memes Go Viral